 - a.
 Lead London government's public response to the Building Safety Bill and the Fire Safety Bill lobbying for both reform and funding to ensure all Londoners are safe. - b.
-Lobbying to ensure LAs are have public government support to press for remediation work on privately owned buildings. - c.
-Creating a best practice standard for social housing management to drive up standards and influence anticipated the Housing White Paper - d.
+Lobbying to ensure LAs are have public government support to press for remediation work on privately owned buildings.

+- c.
+Creating a best practice standard for social housing management to drive up standards and influence anticipated the Housing White Paper. - d.
 Forge a common borough position on PRS standards enforcement, including devolution of landlord licensing decisions back to borough level and public campaigning on improved standards for landlords and institutional investment in the PRS. - e.
-Support the implementation of the 'Setting the Standard' programme to improve standards in homeless placements - f.
+Support the implementation of the 'Setting the Standard' programme to improve standards in homeless placements. - f.
 Develop clear proposals to deliver carbon neutral housing through retrofit and changes to new build projects and seeks government support and subsidy for proposals through media and Parliamentary interventions.

-3 Developing solutions to address homelessness in London:
+9.3 Developing solutions to address homelessness in London

-Significant increase in the number of homes available for homeless households and reduction in the numbers of households presenting as homeless.
+Significant increase in the number of homes available for homeless households and reduction in the numbers of households presenting as homeless, and a new approach to rough sleeping following the change in practice caused by CV-19..